hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 Are you ready?
 Here are my predictions:

-- Observability 3.0 backends are going to look a _lot_ like a data lakehouse architecture
+- Observability 3.0 backends are going to look a _lot_ like a data lake-house architecture
 - Observability 3.0 will expand query capabilities to the point that it mostly erases the distinction between pay now / pay later, or "write time" vs "read time"
 - Observability 3.0 will, more than anything else, be measured by the value that _non-engineering functions_ in the business are able to get from it